 Bunker’s disassembling made sense from a military standpoint.
 He could not come out and acknowledge that America’s South Vietnamese ally was actually on the ropes and perilously close to defeat.
 If he had done so, his words may have encouraged the North Vietnamese and Vietcong to launch a second Tet-sized offensive that would have delivered the coup de grace to the GVN and RVNAF.
 Nevertheless, Bunker’s statement had another important consequence, it deceived the U.S. public and members of Congress about the true state of affairs in South Vietnam.
 In trumpeting the “excellent performance” of the RVNAF and GVN, Bunker created the impression that the United States, working with an apparently strong South Vietnamese partner, could still achieve its political and military objectives in South Vietnam.

-Although Westmoreland and Wheeler attempted to rush the President into making a quick decision on the reinforcements, Johnson and his team wanted time to consider the economic, political, and military implications, both domestically and internationally, of such a massive troop augmentation.
-During the period of administration review, Westmoreland and Wheeler continued to pressure Johnson, insisting on the need for U.S. reinforcements as soon as possible because of ARVN weakness.
+Although Westmoreland and Wheeler attempted to rush the president into making a decision on reinforcements, Johnson and his team wanted time to consider the economic, political, and military implications, both domestically and internationally, of such a massive troop augmentation.
+Nevertheless, during the period of administration review, Westmoreland and Wheeler continued to pressure Johnson, insisting on the need for U.S. reinforcements as soon as possible because of ARVN weakness.
 Both men felt that without additional infusions of U.S. ground combat strength, the U.S. and ARVN risked losing future battles.
-Wheeler told the President on February 27, that the ARVN had 58 MBNs [manoeuvre battalions] rated “ineffective.”
+Wheeler told the president on February 27, 1968, that the ARVN had 58 manoeuvre battalions rated “ineffective.”
 The South Vietnamese still had 97 effective battalions, but their state of readiness varied widely.
 Because of the condition of the ARVN, Wheeler said that U.S. units had to “…pick up part of the tab from ARVN,” particularly in the Mekong Delta, Saigon, the Central Highlands, Hue, and northern I Corps – basically everywhere in South Vietnam that the Allies confronted Communist forces.
-Wheeler cautioned the President that if the enemy continued with large, coordinated attacks and the U.S. did not reinforce, “…General Westmoreland’s margin will be paper thin.
+Wheeler cautioned the president that if the enemy continued with large, coordinated attacks and the U.S. did not reinforce, “…General Westmoreland’s margin will be paper thin.
 He does not have a theater reserve.
 We can expect some cliffhangers and with bad luck or weather or some local RVNAF failures he may suffer some reverses.
 For these reasons he is asking for additional forces….”
 These were not the words of a general confident in the staying power of the RVNAF or in the final outcome of the ongoing Tet Offensive.

 Johnson did not want another embarrassing battlefield defeat to come on the heels of the Tet Offensive.
 His political standing was already low.
 He did not want it to go any lower.
-So rather than reject out-of-hand further reinforcements, he asked for a detailed explanation from Westmoreland of how he intended to use the 205,000 additional troops.
-On March 2, Westmoreland provided the President with that explanation.
-Simply put, the general wanted more American troops because he could no longer rely on the ARVN.
+So, rather than reject out-of-hand further reinforcements, he asked for a detailed explanation from Westmoreland of how he intended to use the 205,000 additional troops.
+On March 2, Westmoreland provided the president with that explanation.
+Put simply, the general wanted more American troops because he could no longer rely on the ARVN.
 He wrote Johnson, “Additive forces would serve to forestall the danger of local defeats due to the tactical degeneration or temporary disorganization of some ARVN units in the event of another general enemy offensive….”

 Westmoreland’s troop request ignited a fierce debate in Washington over the direction of the war.
 While Westmoreland and Wheeler lobbied for reinforcements, others in the American national security bureaucracy worked to undermine the arguments of the two generals.
 Civilians in the Department of Defense’s Systems Analysis office, most notably Alain Enthoven, thought additional reinforcements would intensify the level of violence in the South, result in an increase in U.S. casualties, and increase the likelihood of Chinese intervention – without any chance of bringing the U.S. closer to the attainment of its goals.

 Ambassador Bunker, usually a hard-liner on Vietnam policy, opposed the troop request on the grounds that the extra U.S. troops would further destabilize South Vietnamese society.
 He opined, “I am concerned about sizable additional U.S. forces because of the effects of our overwhelming presence here and the possibility that the destructive effect of our type of warfare will nullify some of our basic purpose.”
-In other words, Bunker worried that additional U.S. troops, and their accompanying firepower, would result in diminishing returns, harming the long-term U.S. aim of establishing a socially-cohesive, economically-viable South Vietnam.
+In other words, Bunker worried that additional U.S. troops, and the destruction likely to result from their firepower, would harm the long-term U.S. aim of establishing a socially-cohesive, economically-viable South Vietnam.

 Incoming Secretary of Defense Clark Clifford recognized that a successful conclusion to the war depended on the GVN gaining enough popular support in rural South Vietnam to defeat the insurgency.
 Widespread popular backing for the GVN would deny the Vietcong a recruitment base, civilian logistical assistance, foodstuffs, war materials, and safe haven – all of the factors so vital to Vietcong military strength.